An Analysis of Robustness of Non-Lipschitz Networks: Introduction

+{\textit{Network Lipschitzness and relaxed notions.}} We model non-Lipschitzness of the network mapping in the context of robustness via large adversarial feature space movements corresponding to small input space perturbations.
+Several relaxations of the Lipschitz condition have been studied in the literature including H\"{o}lder smoothness \citep{an2021generalization}, local Lipschitzness \citep{hein2017formal,yang2020closer} and probabilistic Lipschitzness \citep{urner2013probabilistic}.
+Typically satisfying these relaxed conditions leads to better performance than bounding the global Lipschitzness of the networks \citep{cisse2017parseval}.

-{\textbf{Adversarial robustness with abstention options.}} Classification with abstention option (a.k.a. selective classification~\cite{geifman2017selective}) is a relatively less explored direction in the adversarial machine learning. \cite{hosseini2017blocking} augmented the output class set with a NULL label and trained the classifier to reject the adversarial examples by classifying them as NULL; \cite{stutz2020confidence} and \cite{laidlaw2019playing} obtained robustness by rejecting low-confidence adversarial examples according to confidence thresholding or predictions on the perturbations of adversarial examples.
-Another related line of research to our method is the detection of adversarial examples~\cite{grosse2017statistical,li2017adversarial,carlini2017adversarial,ma2018characterizing,meng2017magnet,metzen2017detecting,bhagoji2018enhancing,xu2017feature,hu2019new}.
-However, theoretical understanding behind the empirical success of adversarial defenses with an abstention option remains elusive.
+{\textit{Adversarial robustness with abstention options.}} Classification with abstention options (a.k.a. selective classification~\citep{geifman2017selective}) is a relatively less explored direction in the adversarial machine learning literature. \cite{hosseini2017blocking} augmented the output class set with a NULL label and trained the classifier to reject the adversarial examples by classifying them as NULL; \cite{stutz2020confidence} and \cite{laidlaw2019playing} obtained robustness by rejecting low-confidence adversarial examples according to confidence thresholding or predictions on the perturbations of adversarial examples.
+Another related line of research to our method is the detection of adversarial examples~\citep{grosse2017statistical,li2017adversarial,carlini2017adversarial,meng2017magnet,metzen2017detecting,bhagoji2018enhancing,xu2017feature,hu2019new,liu2018adversarial,Deng_2021_CVPR}.
+This direction also often involves thresholding a heuristic confidence score.
+For example, \cite{ma2018characterizing} use a confidence metric based on $k$-nearest neighbors in the training sample, and \cite{lee2018simple} fit class-wise Gaussian distributions and flag test points away from all distributions.
+These approaches have been studied empirically but typically lack formal guarantees. \cite{goldwasser2020beyond}, on the other hand, gave provable guarantees for selective classification in a transductive setting in which performance was measured according to an adversarial test distribution from which unlabeled examples are provided to the learning algorithm in advance.

+{\textit{Data-driven algorithm design.}} Data-driven algorithm design refers to using machine learning for algorithm design, including choosing a good algorithm from a parameterized family of algorithms for given data.
+It is known as ``hyperparameter tuning'' to machine learning practitioners and typically involves a ``grid search'', ``random search'' \citep{bergstra2012random} or gradient-based search, with no guarantees of convergence to a global optimum.